valencik/mastersAPSC/documents/thesis/thesis.md

 Exploring the NSR data has been a core motivation for this work.
 Transforming the NSR data into a network graph has enabled new questions and analyses.
 Additionally network graphs lend themselves well to interesting visualizations which has been another motivator.

+This thesis does not consider the analysis of specific network graphs but rather enables the NSR Explorer users to easily do so.

 ##Data Graphs
 The first graphs constructed in this work had each node represent an author, and each edge or link represent a coauthorship.